PluckyTopCoder/FootyStatsETL/README.md

 ## Tools and Technologies
 ### Apache Airflow
 Airflow is chosen as the workflow management tool for its simplicity, clarity, and flexibility in constructing and managing data pipelines.
+The data pipeline created in this project needs to be run on a daily basis by 7 am every day.
+This can be easily set up and is taken care of by the scheduling functionality of Airflow.

 ### AWS Glue
 The processing of data is written in PySpark and is run in an AWS Glue job.
 Glue is a fully-managed AWS service, meaning that there is no need to worry about the infrastructures.
 It also allows for easy scaling when data volume grows.
+For instance, if the data is increased by 100 times, we can still achieve the same level of performance by adjusting the number of workers accordingly in Glue job settings.

 ### AWS S3
 The raw data and processed data are stored in AWS S3, which offers industry-leading scalability, data availability, security, and performance.